GHOST-Aram/friendly-docs/eventcategories/docs/[id]/patch.md

 - The event graphic is optional but if provided, must be an image file with the extension *.jpg, .jpeg, .png , .avif, or .jfif*
 - The description can be any string between 100 and 1000 cahracters in length.

-### Response

-A successful response from this endpoint has the status code of `200`.
-The response body contains modified document.
-The URL to the modified item is in the `Location` header of the response object in the format `/event-categories/<eventCategory._id`>.
-If the document to be modified does not exist, a response with status code of `404` is sent.

 **Example:**

   ```javascript